igorek17000/Eth-NYC-hack/Smart Contract and Backend/contracts/Readme.md

 ## Usage:
 - Call the **InvestInFund()** and **Withdrawal()** functions.
 Before calling the **Withdrawal()** function we need to give permission to the contracts to access the fund token.
+- Change the gas fees to a higher number to prevent transactions from failing due to *out of gas error*.